Buy-To-Let Repayment Mortgages Explained

 How to get a buy-to-let repayment mortgage

-Specialist areas of lending like this can be tricky to navigate without expert help.
-That’s because there are fewer products available than in mainstream mortgage markets, and each lender has their own unique (and sometimes strict) lending criteria.
-If you need to speak to a broker who specialises in buy-to-let repayment mortgages, get in touch.
+Specialist lending areas like this can be tricky to navigate without expert help.
+That’s because fewer products are available than in mainstream mortgage markets, and each lender has unique (and sometimes strict) lending criteria.
+If you need to speak to a broker specialising in buy-to-let repayment mortgages, get in touch.

 Your broker will guide you through the following process: